Serbia Reruns Local Elections In Capital - UrduPoint

 Serbia Reruns Local Elections In Capital

-The polls opened at 7am in the capital with voters having the opportunity to cast ballots until 8pm.
+The polls opened at 7:00 am in the capital and will close at 8:00 pm.

-President Aleksandar Vucic's ruling Serbian Progressive Party (SNS) is heading into the elections with momentum on its side, amid infighting in the opposition camp in recent months.
+President Aleksandar Vucic's governing Serbian Progressive Party (SNS) is heading into the elections with momentum on its side, amid infighting in the opposition camp in recent months.

 The coalition of opposition parties and candidates that campaigned under the "Serbia Against Violence" banner during elections in December proved a tough competitor to the SNS and its allies in the capital.

-Belgrade remained an outlier in the polls, which saw the SNS and its coalition partners win a commanding victory during parliamentary elections held on the same day.
+Belgrade remained an outlier in the election, which saw the SNS and its coalition partners win a commanding victory during parliamentary elections held on the same day.

-The opposition won 43 out of the 110 seats in the Belgrade municipal council compared to the 49 secured by the SNS.
+The opposition won 43 of the 110 seats in the Belgrade municipal council, compared to the 49 secured by the SNS.

 But after weeks of negotiating, the SNS was unable to form a municipal government and new elections were announced in March.

-Local elections were also taking place on Sunday in dozens of other municipalities around the country.
+Local elections were also taking place Sunday in dozens of other municipalities around the country.

-Following December's elections, international observers lambasted the vote over a string of "irregularities", including "vote buying" and "ballot box stuffing", after the opposition accused the ruling party of committing fraud.
+After December's elections, international observers lambasted the vote over a string of "irregularities" including "vote buying" and "ballot box stuffing", after the opposition accused the SNS of committing fraud.

-Serbia's top court later rejected an opposition move to have the vote annulled.

-The opposition, however, has struggled to remain united, with fights over the name of the coalition and possible boycotts sowing divisions.
+But the opposition has struggled to remain united, with fights over a possible boycott of the vote, and even the name of the coalition, fuelling divisions.

+Some citizens said the controversy had contributed to decreased campaigning and public interest in the elections.

+"Election campaigns didn't seem special to me considering that I saw more calls to boycott the elections than to participate in them.
+I didn't notice any action like there was for the previous elections in December," Dimitrije Secujski, a student from Belgrade, told AFP after voting.

 Recent Stories